0

 The external appearance of the cathedral is quite sober.
 The main facade located on the east side is of the Doric order, and the one built on the south side is of Ionic order.

-Text imported from Wikipedia article "Concatedral de San Nicolás, Alicante" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Concatedral de San Nicolás, Alicante" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants